High Protein Ground Turkey Enchiladas

 Instructions

 Heat olive oil in a large non-stick skillet over medium heat.
-Add the diced onion and cook for 3–4 minutes until soft.
-Stir in the minced garlic and cook for 30 seconds more, releasing the aroma.
+Add the diced onion and cook for about 3 to 4 minutes until it softens and turns slightly translucent.
+Stir in the minced garlic and cook for another 30 seconds.
+You want it fragrant, not browned.

 Diced onions and garlic cooking in olive oil in a skillet.

-Add lean ground turkey to the skillet.
-Use a spatula to break it apart as it cooks.
-Stir frequently for about 6–8 minutes until the turkey is fully browned with no pink remaining.
-Add chili powder, smoked paprika, cumin, black pepper, and salt.
-Stir well to coat the meat in spice.
+Add the ground turkey to the skillet.
+Break it apart with a spatula and cook for 6 to 8 minutes until no pink remains.
+Sprinkle in the chili powder, smoked paprika, cumin, black pepper, and salt.
+Stir well so the spices coat the turkey evenly.

 Ground turkey cooking in a skillet with seasoning and onions.

-Stir in the drained black beans and diced green chiles.
-Cook for 1–2 minutes.
-Remove the skillet from heat.
-Fold in Greek yogurt and ½ cup enchilada sauce.
-Mix until creamy, then stir in ½ cup of shredded cheese.
+Add the black beans and diced green chiles to the skillet.
+Cook for 1 to 2 minutes so everything heats through.
+Remove the skillet from heat, then fold in the Greek yogurt and ½ cup enchilada sauce.
+Stir until the mixture looks creamy and evenly combined.
+Mix in ½ cup of the shredded cheese.

 Ground turkey mixed with black beans, green chiles, and Greek yogurt in a skillet.

-Place one 8-inch whole wheat tortilla on a cutting board.
-Add about ½ cup of the turkey, bean, and yogurt filling into the center.
-Roll the tortilla tightly from one end to the other.
-Place seam-side down in a greased 9×13-inch baking dish.
-Repeat with the rest of the tortillas and filling.
+Lay one tortilla flat on a cutting board.
+Spoon about ½ cup of the turkey mixture into the center.
+Roll it tightly and place it seam-side down in a lightly greased 9×13-inch baking dish.
+Repeat with the remaining tortillas and filling.

 Whole wheat tortilla filled with protein-rich turkey mixture ready to be rolled.

-Pour the remaining ½ cup enchilada sauce over the rolled tortillas.
-Sprinkle the rest of the shredded cheese evenly on top.
-Bake uncovered at 375°F (190°C) for 18–20 minutes, or until the cheese is melted and bubbly.
-For extra browning, broil for 2–3 minutes at the end.
+Pour the remaining ½ cup enchilada sauce evenly over the rolled tortillas.
+Sprinkle the rest of the cheese on top.
+Bake uncovered at 375°F (190°C) for 18 to 20 minutes, until the cheese melts and the edges bubble.
+For more color on top, broil for 2 to 3 minutes at the end.

-Let the enchiladas rest for 5 minutes.
-Then serve with fresh toppings like chopped cilantro, sliced avocado, jalapeños, or a dollop of extra Greek yogurt.
+Let the enchiladas rest for about 5 minutes before serving.
+This helps them set and makes serving easier.
+Add toppings like fresh cilantro, sliced avocado, jalapeños, or extra Greek yogurt if you like.

 Calories290 kcal